 How much is your case worth?Get a free case evaluation

 If you’ve been in an automotive collision and you believe it may have been caused by faulty repairs or negligent work on your car, you may be wondering what legal options are available to you.
-You may also be wondering “Can you sue a mechanic for not fixing your car?”
+You may also be wondering “Can I sue for a car accident caused by mechanical failure?”
 The short answer is “Yes, you can.”
-Suing a mechanic for mechanic malpractice or mechanic negligence that may have resulted in an accident or injury is within the rights of the driver.
+Suing for mechanical failure or mechanical negligence that may have resulted in an accident or injury is within the rights of the driver.

 After an accident, you should start by contacting an experienced lawyer to make sure you have a case.
 Even before that, however, it’s important to make sure that you’re prepared in the event an accident does occur.
-Make sure you keep detailed records of your automotive repairs.
-Any time you have your vehicle serviced or have any repairs done, be sure to save the documents and receipts you have so that you have a record of what work was done and who was responsible for the repairs, as well as proof that you paid for the service.
+Make sure you keep detailed records of your automotive repairs and automotive recalls.
+Any time you have your vehicle serviced, have any repairs done or receive notice about a vehicle recall, be sure to save the documents and receipts you have so that you have a record of what work was done and who was responsible for the repairs, as well as proof that you paid for the service.

 While it might seem unnecessary or overwhelming to maintain such records, it’s far easier to be prepared in the event of such an incident, as opposed to retroactively collecting the evidence you need.
 Take advantage of modern digital solutions such as cloud storage apps to keep digital copies or photographs of your automotive repair or service records, and keep these organised using a system that is easily accessible in the future.